mhered/cpp_100daysofcode/code/Day089_23-06-23/ArkanoidSprites/README.md

 #link: https://github.com/OneLoneCoder/olcPixelGameEngine/wiki/TUTORIAL---Sprites

-# Arkanoid with Sprites
+# Arkanoid with Sprites (Tutorials iv and v)

+Follow the tutorials to rewrite Arkanoid from previous project using Sprites.
 Sprites are 2D arrays of pixels.
 Typically, PNG format image files are used.

 # Tags
 #tags: